Religious school and sexuality

 Dear the virgin who wishes she wasn't a virgin,

-If you decide you do want to explore, but a potential partner isn't around, you can always start solo.
+If you decide you’d like to do a little more sexual exploring, but you don’t have a partner, you might consider starting out solo.
 How do you feel about masturbation?
-Though this can be tough if you have a dorm roommate, experimenting with different types of masturbation, different fantasies, and different positions can at least be a way of letting off steam and getting to know your body better (if you can find some alone time).
-This also makes it likely that you'll have a more pleasurable experience your first time with another person.
-If you've already been doing this and it's not enough, it may be time to look off campus for a date.
-If you want to date someone of your same religious background, it may be worth checking to see if local churches have youth groups.
-Getting involved in the community by volunteering can also be a good way to meet people with similar interests, as is getting involved with local clubs (e.g. book clubs, running groups, team sports) that center around your interests.
-Many also create or browse online profiles at dating sites and there is likely at least one dating site that caters to your religious orientation and personal preference, if that's important for you.
+Though this can be tough if you live in a dorm or have a roommate, experimenting with masturbation, fantasies, and different positions may be a way of letting off steam and getting to know your body better.
+This may also help you feel more confident communicating what turns you on with future partners.
+If you've already been doing things solo and find that it's not enough, it may be time to look off-campus.
+Getting involved in the community by volunteering can also be a good way to meet people with similar interests, as is getting involved with local clubs (e.g., book clubs, running groups, team sports) that center around your interests.
+Many people also create and browse online profiles using dating sites or apps.

 Originally published Jan 21, 2011